Seiko Matsuda: 2015–2019

-The year of 2015 has marked as her 35th debut anniversary.
-In June 2015, she released her forty-ninth original album Bibbidi-Bobbidi-Boo.
-It is her first album in 4 years which includes no single and consist of only newly recorded songs.
+The year of 2015 marked her 35th debut anniversary.
+In June 2015, she released her forty-ninth original album "Bibbidi-Bobbidi-Boo".
 It is also the last album in which her long-period collaborator Ryo Ogura was involved.
-The album debut at number 6 on the Oricon Weekly Charts.
-On the same month, she launched concert tour "35th Anniversary: Seiko Matsuda Concert Tour 2015 "Bibbidi-Bobbidi-Boo".

-In October 2015 she released her eighty-first single Eien no Motto Hate made written by Yumi Matsutoya, who used the same pen-name as during the releases of 1980s.
-It is the first single in 31 years since the 1984 single "Alice in the Land of Time", with music composed by Matsutoya.
+The same month, she launched concert tour "35th Anniversary: Seiko Matsuda Concert Tour 2015 "Bibbidi-Bobbidi-Boo".
+In October 2015 she released her eighty-first single "Eien no Motto Hate", written by Yumi Matsutoya, who used the same pen-name as during the releases of 1980s.
+It is the first single in 31 years since the 1984 single "Alice in the Land of Time" with music composed by Matsutoya.
 This single was produced to commemorate the 35th anniversary of his debut.
 It has been released under Universal's sub-label EMI Records.
-The song served as a theme song to the Japanese dubbed version of the movie Pan.
-The single debut at number 11 on the Oricon weekly charts.
-It has received Best singer award on the 57th Japan Record Awards, for the first time in 23 years.
-In December 2015, she released her fifty-seventh home-video release, which includes footage from the live tour held on the same year.
+The song served as the theme song to the Japanese dubbed version of the movie Pan.
+It received Best singer award on the 57th Japan Record Awards, for the first time in 23 years.

 In June 2016, she released her fiftieth album Shining Star.
 It has been produced, written and composed on her own.
-The album track "Summer Time Magic" served as a television commercial song to the sunglasses company MEGANETOP.
-The album debut at number 5 on the Oricon Weekly Charts.
-On the same month, she launched concert tour "Seiko Matsuda Concert Tour 2016 Shining Star" which lasted until September.
-In September 2016, she released her eighty-second single Bare no youni Saite Sakura no youni Chitte, written and produced by Yoshiki (X Japan).
-It served as a themes song to the television drama Seisei sure Hodo, Aishiteru.
-The single debut at number 6 on the Oricon Weekly charts.
-It's her first single in 16 years, which debuted above number 7 on the Weekly Charts.
-The single charted over 7 weeks.
-As of 2023, it is Seiko's last single to be released in the physical format.
-The song was performed on same years's new-year television program Kohaku with Yoshiki playing on the piano.
-In November 2016, she released her fifty-eighth home-video release, which includes footage from the live tour held on the same year.
+The "Seiko Matsuda Concert Tour 2016 Shining Star" starting the same month which lasted until September.
+In September 2016, she released her eighty-second single "Bare no youni Saite Sakura no youni Chitte", written and produced by Yoshiki (X Japan).
+As of 2023, it is Seiko's last single to be released in a physical medium.
+The song was performed on Kohaku with Yoshiki playing the piano.